Robust Pose Transfer with Dynamic Details using Neural Video Rendering: Limitations and Discussion

 \section{Limitations and Discussion}

 Although our approach is able to generate coherent videos with high fidelity, there are still several limitations.
-First, we have to train a new model for each specific person, which greatly limits the applicable scenarios of our method.
-Besides, since our pipeline is based on existing pose tracking approaches, tracking errors will also \gl{effect} the quality of generated results.
+First, we have to train a new model for each specific person, which greatly limits the applicable scenarios of our method. \gl{Second,} since our pipeline is based on existing pose tracking approaches, tracking errors would also affect the quality of generated results. \ytt{This could be alleviated by the accuracy improvement of pose estimation. \gl{Third,} current approach is limited to the training video with a static background.
+It will further improve the flexibility by extending applicable scenes to having dynamic background in the future work.}